2.F. Imagination Is Not Benign

 An alternative image of the possible.
 Different.
 Existing in many places at once, like internet conspiracy board followers adapting quickly to whatever kernel of reality informs their new viewpoint.
 The anonymous audience member anticipating the changes and feeling the solos upon hearing a new music for the first time.

 Thunderous clouds of change.
-Malleable to the elements.
-A crowd can change from orderly to not, a mob or compatriots.
-Swept away in a wave of collective imagination the future changes.
+Malleable to the elements, a crowd can change from orderly to not, a mob or compatriots, swept away in a wave of collective imagination, the future changes.